samlowe106/PaperScraper/README.md

 3. Fill out the app's info, choosing script as the app type
 4. In PaperScraper's app directory, create a file named info.txt
 5. Put the client ID in the first line and the client secret in the second line
+6. Launch PaperScraper from the command prompt (PaperScraper uses getpass, so it's incompatible with Python consoles like those in PyCharm)

 ## License